-The Regional Board requires that Watermaster and the IEUA achieve and maintain "hydraulic control" of groundwater outflow from the Chino Basin (Commitment number 8).
+The Regional Board requires that Watermaster and the IEUA achieve and maintain "hydraulic control" of groundwater outflow from Chino-North (Commitment number 8).
 The Basin Plan defines hydraulic control as: "[...] eliminating groundwater discharge from the Chino Basin to the Santa Ana River, or controlling the discharge to de minimis levels [...]."
 In practice, Watermaster and the IEUA use a more measurable definition of hydraulic control: eliminating groundwater discharge from Chino-North to the Prado Basin Management Zone (PBMZ) or controlling the discharge to de minimis levels.
-The surface-water and groundwater monitoring programs (Commitments number 1 and number 2) were required, in part, to collect the data necessary to determine the state of hydraulic control and are thus referred to collectively as the Hydraulic Control Monitoring Program (HCMP).
+In a letter from the Regional Board to Watermaster and the IEUA, dated October 12, 2011, the Regional Board defined the de minimis discharge of groundwater from Chino-North to the PBMZ as less than 1,000 acre-feet/yr.
+(Regional Board, 2011).